google/WebFundamentals/src/content/en/updates/2017/09/picture-in-picture.md

       });
     </script>

-Warning: Code above is not implemented by browsers yet.
+Warning: The code above is not implemented by browsers yet.

 ## Feedback